September 1, 2016 — Annular Solar Eclipse

 The annular solar eclipse will be visible from central Africa, Madagascar and locations from the Atlantic and Indian Oceans.

-The eclipse will be partial for people in most of Africa and eastern Australia.
+The eclipse will be partial for people in most of Africa.

 The eclipse will begin at 06:14 UTC.
 The maximum point of the eclipse will take place at 09:01 UTC.
 Annularity will last for 3 mins 06 secs.

 Where to See the Eclipse

 Regions seeing at least a partial eclipse: South in Asia, East in Australia, Much of Africa, Atlantic, Indian Ocean, Antarctica.

 The eclipse starts at one location and ends at another.
 The times below are actual times (in UTC) when the eclipse occurs.